 Can they “sneak a peek” at your data while they route it?
 Absolutely they can.

 Folks, I’ve said this before too: we’re just not that interesting.
 Why would anyone want to spend time looking at gigabytes of data just so they can spy on your surfing habits or email?
 Most ISPs are overworked enough as it is, without adding some kind of electronic voyeurism to their job.

-In my strong opinion most people need do nothing to protect themselves from their ISP.
+In my strong opinion, most people need do nothing to protect themselves from their ISP.

-Several possible solutions come to mind:
+Several possible solutions come to mind.

-- Secure connections – any connection that begins with https instead of http is an encrypted connection.
+- Secure connections.
+Any connection that begins with https, instead of http, is an encrypted connection.
 So while your ISP can see which sites you are visiting, the data actually sent to or displayed from the web site on an https connection is encrypted.
-Using an https connection to a service like GMail is one way to secure your email from snooping.
+Using an https connection to a service like Gmail is one way to secure your email from snooping.

 So it really all boils down to your level of paranoia, which could be quite legitimate or not, compared with the amount of effort you’re willing to put into keeping your connection secure.

-But ultimately I don’t believe that their ISP snooping on them is something most people need to worry about.
+But ultimately, I don’t believe that their ISP snooping on them is something most people need to worry about.

 In recent years, some governments have begun to require that ISPs keep at least some information about your internet habits.
 Anything your ISP can see is, potentially, logged and made available, should those governments come knocking.